-WHEREAS, on October 6, 2016, the Board reviewed the application, including exhibits and documents, and has made the following findings with respect to the project's consistency with the Secretary of the Interior's Standards for Rehabilitation:
+WHEREAS, on October 5, 2017, the Board reviewed the application for a Certificate of Approval Amendment, including exhibits and documents, and has made the following findings with respect to the project's consistency with the Secretary of the Interior's Standards for Rehabilitation:

 1. A property will be used as it was historically or be given a new use that requires minimal change to its distinctive materials, features, spaces, and spatial relationships.
-The proposed project would convert Building 8, now a vacant warehouse, into a light industrial "work-live" and "maker space."
+The proposed project would include revisions to the prior HAB approval and would convert Building 8, now a vacant warehouse, into a light industrial "work-live" and "maker space."
 The majority of the changes required by the change in use would occur inside the building and on the roof where they would be minimally visible from public rights-of-way, including the top of the common room enclosure, which would be visible from the intersection of West Ranger Avenue and Saratoga Street and along the midsection of West Ranger Avenue.
 The other changes are largely minor in scope and scale, preserving the building's industrial aesthetic and use.